MohamedAtallaa/WorldTrotter/README.md

 # WorldTrotter
-An educational App form  *iOS Programming: The Big Nerd Ranch Guide (7th Edition)* book.
+An educational App from  *iOS Programming: The Big Nerd Ranch Guide (7th Edition)* book.

 ### What I used to implement WorldTrotter App:
 - Views & The View Hierarchy